 - AT&T Unlimited Premium- best AT&T plan for streaming

-- AT&T 12GB 12-month prepaid - best for those on a budget
+- AT&T Unlimited 12-month prepaid - best for those on a budget

 AT&T's plans can be broken up into two main categories: unlimited data plans, and prepaid data plans.
 Generally speaking, you'll get the most perks, highest speeds, and best service on the unlimited data plans, which, while featuring the highest monthly prices, do also enable you to get some huge discounts on handsets.
 The best AT&T deals are generally only available with unlimited data plans, so you'll definitely want to factor that into your overall cell phone bill.

 If you're on a budget, however, then AT&T prepaid plans are also a very good option.
-While you won't be able to get a deal on a new handset with these prepaid plans, you will be paying a lot less per month overall without the need to sign up to a lengthy contract.
-Remember though, AT&T prepaid plans often don't feature 5G data, or any perks like free streaming service subscriptions.
+While you won't be able to get a deal on a new handset with these prepaid plans, you will be paying less per month without having to sign a lengthy 36-month contract.
+Remember though, AT&T prepaid plans often don't feature as much high-speed data as the "postpaid" premium plans and are subject to deprioritized speeds when the local area is busy.

 Just below you can see a full breakdown of every AT&T plan currently offered by the carrier, along with our thoughts.
 We've included full pricing using the cost for a single-line user, so if you're planning to sign up multiple lines, the cost will generally be much cheaper per line.